felixhao28/distributed-job-scheduler/README.md

 ### Write a job script

-A job script handles everything including copying files between the scheduler machine and workers, preparing the environment in the workers, and running the job itself.
+A job script handles copying files between the scheduler machine and workers, preparing the environment of the workers, and running the job itself.
-Your job script will be run with two environment variables: `JOB_ID` and `SLAVE_IP`. `JOB_ID` is a unique id of the job, you can use that to name temporary files. `SLAVE_IP` is the host name (or IP address) of a worker.
+Your job script will be run with two environment variables: `JOB_ID` and `SLAVE_IP`. `JOB_ID` is a unique id of the job, which you can use to name temporary files. `SLAVE_IP` is the hostname (or IP address) of a worker.

-Typically, a job script will contain three parts: preparing the environment, running the job, collection the results.
+Typically, a job script will contain three parts: preparing the environment, running the job, collecting the results.

 ```bash
 #! /bin/bash